Hinduism in Thailand: Second Phase of Vishnu Sculpture from Central Thailand, 7th-8th centuries CE

+Sculptures of Vishnu and Krishna discovered from Sri Thep

+Sri Thep is one of the most important Dvaravati cities in Central Thailand which yields several stone sculptures of Vaishnavism.
+Vishnu and Krishna are the most common finds.
+Vishnu stands in the posture of Tribhanga, Krishna is portrayed with the left band lifting Mount Govardhana.

+Four-armed Vishnu, 14th century CE

+After the 13th century CE, when the Thais converted to Theravada Buddhism, kings tried to claim themselves as the incarnation of Vishnu.
+A Vishnu bronze image was moulded for Sukhothai's royal private worship.
+The image smiles with serenity, similar to Sukhothai Buddha image.

+Tracing Shaivism in Thailand

+Shiva is the mighty god of destruction of the universe, and sins.
+Shaivism, which originated in South India, was transmitted to the southern and central parts of Thailand.
+This occurred during the 6th-10th century A.D.

+Lord Shiva is manifested in various forms.
+Among them the most popular one is that of the lingam, in the shape of men's genital organs.
+It depicts the unison of the male and female energies, which created the entire universe according to Hindu thought.
+Several forms of Shiva Lingam have been found in Southern Thailand.
+One has the Lord Shiva's face.
+This is known as the Mukha Lingam.
+Similarly, a gold lingam, belonging to a hermit's private collection, has been discovered at a cave in the region.
+A lingam shaped stone known as the Swayambhulingam has also been discovered.

 Thai Brahmin community

 Thailand has two ethnic Thai Brahmin communities - Brahm Luang (Royal Brahmins) and Brahm Chao Baan (folk Brahmins).
 All ethnic Thai Brahmins are Buddhist by religion, who still worship Hindu Gods.
 The Brahm Luang (Royal Brahmins) mainly perform royal ceremonies of the Thai monarch, including crowning of the king.
 They belong to the long family bloodline of Brahmins in Thailand, who originated from Tamil Nadu.
 The folk Brahmins are the category of Brahmins who are not from a lineage of priests.
 Generally, these Brahmins have less knowledge about the rituals and ceremonies.
 Apart from this there are also Indian Brahmins from India who migrated to Thailand more recently.

 Brahmins once conducted the royal ceremony in other Southeast Asian countries as well.
 The rituals were reinstated in Cambodia after the overthrow of the Khmer Rouge.
 The Brahmins of Myanmar have lost their role due to the abolition of monarchy.

 Historian Damrong Rajanubhab has mentioned about three kind of Brahmins, from Nakhòn Sī Thammarāt, from Phatthalung, and those who originated from Cambodia.